bellingcat/tiktok-hashtag-analysis/README.md

   -d, --print  List top n hashtags
   ```

-Assume we want to analyze the top 20 occurring hashtags in the downloaded posts of the `#london` hashtag.
+Assume we want to analyze the 20 most frequently occurring hashtags in the downloaded posts of the `#london` hashtag.

 - The results can be plotted and saved as a PNG file by executing the following command: